Students accepted into a degree program and students enrolled in most graduate certificate programs* can apply for financial aid.

 Students enrolled in a certificate program independent of a degree program MAY be eligible for federal aid if they are in an Arcadia certificate program through which Arcadia awards the actual certificate.
 Those enrolled in a certification program through which P.D.E.
 (Pennsylvania Dept. of Education) alone confers certification will be eligible for federal aid only if they are pursuing a first/initial teacher certification, or are pursuing additional certification as part of a degree program.
 Those pursuing certification beyond an initial teacher certification independent of a degree program, or those pursuing supervisory certification or endorsements independent of a degree program may not be eligible for federal aid.

-If you are a matriculating graduate student (accepted into a degree or certificate* program) and are taking at least 6 credits/semester, regardless of your financial need, you can apply for a Federal Direct Unsubsidized Stafford Loan.
-You may be eligible to borrow up to $20,500 per year, depending upon your cost of attendance (Note: interest will accrue during the in-school/grace period).
-For Federal Direct Stafford Loan interest rates, see www.arcadia.edu/InterestRates.
+If you are a matriculating graduate student (accepted into a degree or certificate* program) and are taking at least 6 credits/semester, regardless of your financial need, you can apply for a Federal Direct Unsubsidized Loan.
+You may be eligible to borrow up to $20,500 per year, depending upon your cost of attendance.
+(Note: interest will accrue while you are enrolled and also during the six-month grace period).
+For Federal Direct Loan interest rates, visit our Interest Rates page.

 Receipt of Loan Funds

-During summer part-time graduate students taking one course each summer session will receive loan funds in two disbursements, each no more then 10 days before the start of each summer semester course.
-Please review the Summer tuition refund policy for withdrawals at http://www.arcadia.edu/onestop.
-If a credit is created on student's account after tuition for ALL summer sessions is deducted (including tuition for future summer sessions student is registered for), a refund will be issued within 2 weeks of the credit appearing on the student account.
+During summer part-time graduate students taking one course, each summer session will receive loan funds in two disbursements, each no more than 10 days before the start of each summer semester course.
+Please review the Summer tuition refund policy for withdrawals on the Office of Student Accounts page.
+If a credit is created on the student's account after tuition for ALL summer sessions is deducted (including tuition for future summer sessions a student is registered for), a refund will be issued within 2 weeks of the credit appearing on the student account.

 Federal Direct Graduate PLUS Loan

 Available to credit-worthy graduate students enrolled at least half-time, regardless of financial need, once your Stafford Loan eligibility for the year has been exhausted.
 You can borrow up to the cost of attendance minus other financial aid received.
-Repayment begins six months following graduation (or the last date of half-time enrollment) and repayment period is ten years.
-For Federal Direct GradPLUS Loan interest rate information see www.arcadia.edu/InterestRates.
-Complete the Federal Direct Graduate PLUS Pre-Approval Form to enable the University to perform a credit-check on borrower's behalf.
-If approved you will receive an email notification as well as a revised award letter and must complete the Federal Direct PLUS MPN if a first time borrower at Arcadia.
-Students who aredenied on the basis of credit will receive an email notification from the University.
-Federal Direct PLUS forms are available here.
+Repayment begins six months following graduation (or the last date of half-time enrollment) and the repayment period is ten years.
+For Federal Direct GradPLUS Loan interest rate and origination fee information see our Interest Rates page.

 Alternative, private educational student loans, based on variable interest rates (Prime and/or LIBOR rates) are available for matriculating students enrolled at least half-time if they qualify on the basis of credit.
-Credit-worthy cosigners may be required depending upon borrower's credit history.
-More information.
+Credit-worthy cosigners may be required depending upon the borrower's credit history.
+You can compare some private loan options using our online ELM Select portal.